About STC

 Let Sheridan Tech train you to drive a fork lift in this one day training class.
 Click here for more information

-Diesel Maintenance Technician
+Diesel Systems Technician

-CLASS “B” DRIVING
+COMMERCIAL CLASS “B” DRIVING

 Length – 150 hours